Nuggets vs. Lakers Injury Report Today - May 18

 Lakers Season Insights

-- The Lakers put up an average of 117.2 points per game, just 4.7 more points than the 112.5 the Nuggets allow to opponents.
+- The Lakers put up an average of 117.2 points per game, just 4.7 more points than the 112.5 the Nuggets give up.

 Nuggets vs. Lakers Betting Info